Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/gen-montesinos/unit-description.md

 ### Public Functions

-#### Config Function
+#### Configuration Function

-The config function configures the local instance variable of the generator.
+The configuration function sets the local configuration variable of the generator.

 This process is described in the following state machines: